-The MCA's obligations under the Postal Services Act in relation to QoS of the universal service are as follows:
+The MCA's obligations under the Postal Services Act in relation to QoS of the universal postal service are as follows:

-- under Article 25(1) to prescribe quality standards for domestic mail which standards shall be compatible with those for Intra-Community cross-border mail as established by the European Parliament and Council; - under Article 25(2) to monitor the performance of the universal service provider in accordance with the quality standards for domestic mail; and - under Article 76A(2) issue directives to a universal service provider with respect to the quality of postal services to be provided, including compliance with any quality standards that the MCA may establish and any corrective action as the MCA may consider necessary in this regard.
+- under Article 25(1) thereof to prescribe quality standards for inland mail which standards shall be compatible with those for Intra-Community cross border mail as established by the European Parliament and Council; - under Article 25(2) thereof to monitor the performance of the universal service provider in accordance with the quality standards for inland mail; and - under Article 76A(2) issue directives to a universal service provider in respect of the quality of postal services to be provided, including compliance with any quality standards that the MCA may establish and any corrective action as it may consider necessary in this regard.

-The MCA's obligations under the Postal Services (General) Regulations in relation to the QoS of the universal service are as follows:
+The MCA's obligations under the Postal Services (General) Regulations (SL254.01) in relation to the QoS of the universal service are as follows:

-- under Regulation 7H(1) postal operators are required to, in accordance with guidelines laid down by the MCA, draw up transparent, simple and inexpensive procedures to deal with complaints by users, particularly in cases involving loss, theft, damage or non-compliance with quality of service standards; - under Regulation 7H(2) the universal service provider and where the MCA may consider appropriate, any operator providing services within the scope of the universal service, shall at least once every calendar year publish information on the number of complaints received, detailing what they were about and how they were dealt with; - Under Regulations 24A(1) quality of service standards in relation to the universal service, with regard to routing time and the regularity and reliability of services, shall be set and published from time to time by the MCA, having taken into account the views of interested parties as it may deem necessary; - under Regulation 24A(2) the MCA may establish quality standards in respect of crossborder mail, provided that in respect of intra-Community cross-border mail, such standards shall be set in accordance with those set by the European Parliament and the Council; - under Regulation 24A(3) compliance with quality of service standards by the USP shall be monitored by the MCA which shall from time to time make a report on the results of the monitoring exercise;
+- under regulation 7H(1) thereof postal operators are required to, in accordance with guidelines laid down by the MCA, draw up transparent, simple and inexpensive procedures to deal with complaints by users, particularly in cases involving loss, theft, damage or noncompliance with quality of service standards; - under regulation 7H(2) thereof the USP and where the MCA may consider appropriate, any operator providing services within the scope of the universal service, shall at least once every calendar year publish information on the number of complaints received, detailing what they were about and how they were dealt with; - under regulations 24A(1) thereof quality of service standards in relation to the universal service, with regard to routing time and the regularity and reliability of services, shall be set and published from time to time by the MCA, having taken into account the views of interested parties as it may deem necessary; - under regulation 24A(2) thereof the MCA may establish quality standards in respect of cross-border mail, provided that in respect of intra-Community cross-border mail, such standards shall be set in accordance with those set by the European Parliament and the Council;

-- Under Regulation 24A(4) the MCA may, when establishing quality of service standards under this regulation, adopt those measures that it considers to be appropriate in respect of non-compliance with such standards by the universal service provider such measures may include requiring the universal service provider to pay such administrative fines as the Authority may establish in accordance with it powers at law; - under Regulation 24B(1) any universal service provider shall provide users and postal operators with regular, detailed and up to date information on the particular features of the universal service offered, with special reference to the general conditions of access to the service, as well as to prices and quality standard levels; and - under Regulation 24B(2) information shall be published at least annually by the universal service provider in a manner that is to the satisfaction of the MCA.
+- under regulation 24A(3) thereof compliance with quality of service standards by the USP shall be monitored by the MCA which shall from time to time make a report on the results of the monitoring exercise; - under regulation 24A(4) thereof the MCA may, when establishing quality of service standards under this regulation, adopt those measures that it considers to be appropriate in respect of non-compliance with such standards by the universal service provider - such measures may include requiring the universal service provider to pay such administrative fines as the Authority may establish in accordance with it powers at law; - under regulation 24B(1) thereof any USP shall provide users and postal operators with regular, detailed and up to date information on the particular features of the universal service offered, with special reference to the general conditions of access to the service, as well as to prices and quality standard levels; and - under regulation 24B(2) thereof information shall be published at least annually by the USP in a manner that is to the satisfaction of the MCA.